solutionforest/Inspirecms-core/docs/fe-content.md

 slug: fe-content
 path: docs/v1/fe-content
 uri: /docs/1.x/fe-content
----

-# Content
+heading: Content

-Learn how to work with content in your frontend templates.
+brief: Learn how to work with content in your frontend templates.
 ---

 ## Content Helper